IowaDave/Slow-That-Uno-Down/README.md

 >The bits determine everything that goes on in there.

->For example, the "CLKPR" register discussed below names a memory location.
+>For example, "CLKPR", discussed below, names a memory location.
 The eight bits stored in CLKPR establish the system speed.

 >Your code can read from and write to CLKPR and most of the other registers by name, as if they were variables just like those you declare in your code.